Seymour, Victoria: Transport

 Seymour is located adjacent to the junction of the Hume and Goulburn Valley Highway.
-The Hume Highway crossed the Goulburn River and diverted all Melbourne-Sydney bound traffic though the township for over 100 years until a freeway bypass was opened routing all non-local and interstate traffic around the township in 1982.
+The Hume Highway crossed the Goulburn River and diverted all Melbourne–Sydney bound traffic though the township for over 100 years until a freeway bypass was opened routing all non-local and interstate traffic around the township in 1982.

 Seymour station is served by regular V/Line hourly services to and from Melbourne Southern Cross station as well as services on the Albury and Shepparton lines.
 The station was once a major freight marshalling location and the home of a significant locomotive depot.

 Victoria's electronic ticketing system, Myki, was implemented on rail services between Seymour and Melbourne on 24 June 2013.

 Community

-Seymour is host to many community and service groups including Freemasonry (established in Seymour in 1883), Rotary, the Lions Club, Scouting, Apex Clubs of Australia and Probus.
+Seymour is host to many community and service groups including Freemasonry (established in Seymour in 1883), Rotary, the Lions Club, Scouting, Returned and Services League of Australia and Probus.
 In addition, local advocacy groups include The Seymour We Want, locally based offices of statewide organisations including Berry Street and Closing The Health Gap (amongst others).

+Parkrun volunteers organise a free, weekly, 5km timed event at Goulburn River Trail, Lions Park at 8 o'clock every Saturday morning.

+The flat, out-and-back course is on a mix of gravel trail and boardwalk alongside the Goulburn River.